openconfig/gribi/doc/specification.md

 # 1 Introduction

-This document defines the specification for the gRPC Routing Information Base Interface (gRIBI). gRIBI is a gRPC-based protocol for injecting routing entries to a network device.

-gRIBI is a service that is presented by a network device (referred to as the server, or target) throughout this document, and interacted with by an external process, referred to as the client in this document, which may be an element of an SDN controller.
+This document defines the specification for the gRPC Routing Information Base Interface (gRIBI). gRIBI is a gRPC-based protocol for injecting routing entries to a network device. gRIBI implementation on a network device is presented as a service that can be interacted with by an external process, which may be an element of an SDN controller.

-This document serves as a specification for the gRIBI protocol.
+Terminology used in this document:
+* Device - referes to a network device that presents the gRIBI service.
+* Server - referes to a gRIBI server implementation.
+* Client - referes to a gRIBI client implementation.
+* gRIBI entry - referes to an entry that can be injected to a network device via gRIBI, e.g., an IPv4, a next_hop_group, or a next_hop, etc (see the message `AFTOperation.entry`).
+* AFT operation - referes to the desire (e.g., add a next_hop) carried in an `AFTOperation` message.
+[TODO] update the whole doc with the above defined terminology.

 # 2 Data Model